pluswerk/docker-global/README.md

 ## Why?

-It is nice if you have many Web-Projects what you need to work on.
+It is nice if you have many Web-Projects you need to work on.
 It is extendable.

 ## How